luiarthur/TuringBnpBenchmarks/README.md

 - Storage: EBS only
 - Network Bandwidth: Up to 10 Gbps
 - EBS Bandwidth: Up to 4750 Mbps

+The following software was used:
+- Julia-v1.4.1.
+See `Project.toml` and `Manifest.tomal` for more info.

 [1]: https://summerofcode.withgoogle.com/projects/#5861616765108224
 [2]: https://aws.amazon.com/ec2/instance-types/c5/